From drowning ‘winter’ to getting hitched twice, Polish traditions and customs often border on the bizarre but are certainly a highlight to discover.

 In Poland, no-one would dream of wishing their friend a good year on their birthday.
 Why?
 Because one year is not nearly enough.
 It is a Polish tradition to offer the birthday boy or girl 100 years of good wishes, good health and long life.

 Tłusty Czwartek, Fat Thursday

 If you happen to visit Poland the day before Lent, take a gander at the snaking queues outside every bakery.
 This most delicious of Polish customs offers one last chance to overindulge on anything and everything sweet which the largely Catholic population foregoes for Lent.
 Popular sweet treats, especially loved on this day, are Pączki, Polish-style doughnuts, and Faworki, otherwise known as angel wings, which are crispy pieces of pastry dipped in sugar.

 Every year on the night of 2nd November, the Polish people pay their respects to their late friends and relatives by lighting candles in cemeteries across Poland.
 Although sad, it is a remarkable sight to see and experience.

 Often rooted in religion, Polish traditions and customs remain as strong today as they did centuries ago.
-The Poles have a deep respect for their past and a pragmatic outlook on their future, which you’ll discover in great depth during your next visit to Poland.
+The Polish have a deep respect for their past and a pragmatic outlook on their future, which you’ll discover in great depth during your next visit to Poland.